phannguyenminhphat1/MyEcommerce/README.md

 - Explore OpenIddict and OpenID Connect authentication flows.
 - Implement cookie-based Razor Pages authentication and JWT bearer API access.
 - Configure Entity Framework Core with SQL Server migrations.
-- Use Redis for distributed cache, data protection, and distributed locking.
+- Use Redis for distributed cache
 - Build a session-backed shopping cart in ASP.NET Core Razor Pages.
 - Publish local events with ABP `ILocalEventBus` and handle them with event handlers.
 - Consume APIs and manage tokens from an Angular admin application.